-- 1. BSc Agriculture

-- 2. BSc

-- (a) Major in Agricultural Technology

-- (b) Major in Disaster Risk and Resilience for Agriculture and the Environment (New 2022/2023)

-- (c) Major in Tropical Landscaping (not offered 2022/2023)
+Major in Agricultural Technology Major in Disaster Risk and Resilience for Agriculture and the Environment Major in Tropical Landscaping (not offered 2023/2024)

+Diploma:

-- 3. Undergraduate Diploma in Agriculture
+Undergraduate Diploma in Agriculture (UDA)

+Certificate:

-- 4. Certificate in Agriculture
+Entry-Level Certificate in Agriculture (UCA)

 The Department of Food Production (DFP) offers a three-year BSc Agriculture degree and majors in Agricultural Technology, Disaster Risk Resilience for Agriculture and the Environment and Tropical Landscaping.
 The aim of these undergraduate programmes is to offer training of the highest standard in various disciplines of agriculture, agricultural technology and tropical landscaping, with a focus on the acquisition of sound knowledge, relevant competencies and appropriate skills to participating students.